Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Experimental Results

 \subsection{Framework Analyzation}

 The proposed learning framework leverages both rewards and constraints, where these two representations are used for different purposes.
 Rewards are representations of a value to be maximized and can be thought of as an objective function in numerical optimization problems.
 Constraints, on the other hand, are representations in which engineers express the desirable area that the converged policy should satisfy.
-To leverage both rewards and constraints for designing neural network controllers, the proposed framework should satisfy below two properties. \begin{itemize} \item \textit{Objective sensitivity}: By varying the reward coefficients, which are comparable to altering the relative weights of various objective functions, the policy training should show responsive results. \item \textit{Constraint satisfaction}: Regardless of the variations of objectives and constraints, the converged policy should satisfy defined constraints if feasible regions exist. \end{itemize}
+To leverage both rewards and constraints for designing neural network controllers, the proposed framework should satisfy below two properties. \begin{itemize} \item \textit{Objective sensitivity}: By varying the reward coefficients, which are comparable to altering the relative weights of various objective functions, the policy training should show responsive results. \item \textit{Constraint satisfaction}: Regardless of the variations of objectives and constraints, the converged policy should satisfy defined constraints if there exists a policy that satisfies all constraints. \end{itemize}

 We conducted several experiments to verify these properties.
 First, we modified objectives by applying a constant scaling factor of two to coefficients of torque reward and smoothness reward, wherein the values are not bounded, and analyzed the policy training results.
 This is frequently done when engineers want to emphasize a specific term more when constructing the objective function, such as giving higher weights to the torque usage term to minimize them more.
-As shown in Figure \ref{fig:framework_eval_and_analysis}-B, the policy's specific reward term grew as the corresponding coefficient increased.
+As shown in Figure \ref{fig:framework_eval_and_analysis_sim}-B, the policy's specific reward term grew as the corresponding coefficient increased.
 Additionally, the constraints were all satisfied regardless of the modifications of the reward signals (Table \ref{tab:contraint_satisfaction}).
 This is a promising result for the learning framework because the policy is trained to be responsive to the variation of the objective while satisfying the already existing constraints, which are both defined by the engineer's intent.